xavierchia/xavierchia.github.io/_posts/2020-12-15-whattotweet.md

 I started by collecting Tweet prompts like the ones [proposed by Josh Spector](https://joshspector.com/what-to-tweet/) in an Airtable.
 Then I tried to find at least one tweet that could result from a given prompt by using operators like "min_faves:20" on Twitter.

-I made a screenshot when I found a fitting tweet, using the standard Windows snipping tool.
-(WIN + Shift + S).
+I made a screenshot when I found a fitting tweet, using the standard Windows snipping tool (WIN + Shift + S).
 In my Airtable, I created a new "Attachment" column and pasted the screenshots.

 The process for pasting images in an Airtable is still a bit awkward.
-You have to open the corresponding "Attachement" field, click somewhere into the opening popup, and then you can past the image using CTRL+V.
+You have to open the corresponding "Attachment" field, click somewhere into the opening popup, and then you can past the image using CTRL + V.

 Additionally, I created an URL column and added the Tweet URL for each example.